MIL-C-5541 aka MIL-DTL-5541 specification questions

 I am interested if anyone answered the point for David WRT number of panel required to satisfy class 3.

-I am trying to understand the requirements of DTL-5541F - looking at Mil-DTL-81706 [link by ed. to spec at TechStreet] class 3, there is a direct requirement when qualifying (table 11), using 10 plates - 5 plates for ER without salt spray and 5 plates that are subjected to salt Spray and then ER tested.
+I am trying to understand the requirements of DTL-5541F - looking at Mil-QPD-81706 [link is to free spec at Defense Logistics Agency, dla.mil] class 3, there is a direct requirement when qualifying (table 11), using 10 plates - 5 plates for ER without salt spray and 5 plates that are subjected to salt Spray and then ER tested.
 MIL-DTL-5541F doesn't specifically request that, can the plates that were originally used for ER be then subjected to the salt spray and then further subjected to the ER after salt spray or is the intent to be as per MIL-DTL-81706B ?

 - Edinburgh Parks, SA, Australia